Malangbang

 Malangbang or melambang is a type of medieval sailing ship from Indonesia.
 It is mentioned mainly in the History of Banjar.
 The name "malangbang" is considered to originate from the Old Javanese language, malabong (malaboṅ) which refers to a particular type of boat.
-Malangbang is one of Majapahit's main naval vessel types after jong and kelulus.
-Not much is known about this type of ship, apart from the fact that it also used oar beside the sails to propel it, broad and flat-bottomed, and was a "medium-sized" ship, between the size of jong and kelulus, larger and faster than pilang (pelang).
+Malangbang was one of Majapahit's main naval vessel types after jong and kelulus.
+Not much is known about this type of ship, apart from the fact that it also used oars beside the sails to propel it, broad and flat-bottomed, and was a "medium-sized" ship, between the size of jong and kelulus, larger and faster than pilang (pelang).

-Lambu Mangkurat of Banjarmasin used a malangbang named Si Prabayaksa to travel to Majapahit.
+Lambu Mangkurat, the king of Kuripan used a malangbang named Si Prabayaksa to travel to Majapahit.
 Quote from the Chronicle of Banjar:He sailed in full state on board the yacht (original: malangbang) called Prabayaksa, availing himself of the insignia of royalty left by his father Ampu Jatmaka: two vertical streamers adorned with gold, two tasseled staves adorned with gold, four pennons decorated with gold paint, a braided streamer looking like a centipede embroidered with gold thread and twenty pikes with tufts of red feathers adorned with spangles of gold; his lances had biring blades inlaid with gold, their shafts where decorated with dark-red and gold paint, not to mention two state sunshades decorated with gold paint, two state lances shaped like frangipani buds, inlaid with gold and with their shafts banded with gold.
 The yacht was adorned with marquetry of gold; its sails were of the finest cloth; the clew-lines, the stays and the sheets were of silk and had tassels of pearls; the rudder was of timbaga suasa (a copper and gold alloy), the oars of iron-wood with bands of gold and the anchor gear of undamascened steel.
-The ships sailing behind her were also fully dressed.
+The ships sailing behind her were also fully dressed.Ras (1968), p.
+294–296: "Sudah itu maka Lambu Mangkurat bartulak, manunggang malangbang barnama si Prabayaksa sarta parhiasannya, mamakai tahta karajaan yang paninggal ayahnya Ampu Jatmaka itu: umbul-umbul dua diparmas, tatunggul dua diparmas, kakenda dua diparmas, kakenda dua diparmas, lalayu ampat bartulis air mas dan kakalabangan saparti lalipan barsulam air mas dan kumbala rajasa barkakitir amas dua puluh; tumbaknya biring bartatah amas, gagangnya sama bartulis galuga dangan air mas; dan payung bawat dua bartulis air mas, dan awinan dua kudup campaka bartatah amas, gagangnya tabu-tabu dangan dangan amas.
+Dan malangbang itu bartatah amas, layarnya sakhlat `ainalbanat, tali bubutan dan tamberang dan tali klatnya mastuli, sama barumbai-rumbaikan mutiara; kamudinya timbaga suasa; dayungnya hulin bartabu-tabukan amas; tali sauhnya basi malila.
+Dan banawa yang maikut itu masing-masing sama mamasang parhiasannya," See also the transliteration on the Malay Concordance Project.